helpscout/hs-marketing-fe-project/README.md

     ├── package.json
     └── README.md

-1. **`/cms`**: This directory contains configuration files for NetlifyCMS.
-These configuration files control how (and which) widgets/components are displayed and saved in the CMS content editor.
-For example, the `callout` component, the `cta` component, etc.

-1. **`/config`**: This directory contains configuration files for Gatsby plugins which are included in `gatsby-config.js`.

 1. **`/content`**: This directory contains all content data for the site, organized by folder by type.
 The CMS will save content to this folder (settings are in `static/admin/config.yml`).

-1. **`/creators`**: This directory contains scripts which are used in `gatsby-node.js` to programmatically create pages from content data.
-For example, `BlogPostCreators`, etc.

-1. **`/scripts`**: This directory contains some utility scripts that can be used to convert older html-based components into new React-based components with shortcodes.
-This folder will be deleted after all content has been migrated.

 1. **`/src`**: This directory contains all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.